ArnoutDevos/minimal-mistakes/_posts/2017-04-30-Sumo-Robot-Competition-in-Ghent.md

 ![All KU Leuven teams and their robots](/assets/images/sumo.jpg)

-Back in 2013, together with Jeroen Gillis, I made a sumo robot with which we competed in the 'national' finals at [Ghent University](https://www.ugent.be/en).
-We finished 6th out of 44 teams, as the best KU Leuven team, and it was a lot of fun!
+Back in my sophomore year in 2013, together with Jeroen Gillis, I made a sumo robot with which we competed in the 'national' finals at [Ghent University](https://www.ugent.be/en).
+We finished 5th out of 44 teams, as the best KU Leuven team, and it was a lot of fun!
 A key factor to our robot being among the best was its mirror coating, confusing enemy infrared-based distance sensors.

 <figure class="half">
     <a href="/assets/images/image-filename-1-large.jpg"><img src="/assets/images/image-filename-1.jpg"></a>